NASA-SW-VnV/fret/fret-electron/docs/_media/exports/realizabilityManual.md

 Select a conflict on the diagram by clicking on the corresponding conflict label to view the participating requirements, as well as its counterexample table.
 The counterexample displays a system execution where at least one requirement can be violated, given specific inputs from the environment.

 As soon as a counterexample is displayed, the "Simulate" button becomes available next to the name of the conflict.
 Click "Simulate" to invoke LTLSim and perform an interactive simulation between the conflicting requirements.
+For more information on how to use LTLSim, please read ["Using the Simulator"](../UsingTheSimulator/ltlsim.md) in the FRET user manual.

 &nbsp;&nbsp;&nbsp;&nbsp;